Ryusou: Differences to kimono

-Due to the differences in climate and culture, Ryukyuan clothing differed to that worn on mainland Japan.
+Due to the differences in climate and culture, Ryukyuan clothing differed to that worn on Japan.
 Compared to the kimono, the ryusou has big sleeve openings, which allows for good air circulation to keep its wearer cool in tropical weather.
 The ryusou also uses a thin waistband instead of the wider obi worn with the kimono.
 The ryusou is also very light, mobile and loosely-tailored compared to the kimono.
 The ryusou is generally shorter than the kimono.

 History

 Pre-14th century

 Cotton was exported to the Ryukyuan Kingdom as early as 219 BC from China.
 The Ryukyuans appear to have started weaving around the time there was initial contact with China, most likely during the Han dynasty.
 In the Yuraiki, under the entry lit. 'weaving' (織, Ori), it states that "It is not clear when weaving began in our country.
 This was probably from the time that there was contact with Han [China]".

 In the 5th century, oxen and swine were introduced to the islands which would also provided a source of clothing.
 According to a 5th-century records, the Ryukyu people only covered the upper parts of their bodies.

 By the 7th to 8th centuries, people were already producing hand-woven fabric of cotton and other leaf fibers.

 From the time of King Shunten's reign (1187–1237) to King Gihon (1249–1259), clothing which was characteristic of the Ryukyuan people had developed.
 The clothing was later recorded through illustrations; it was depicted in a 14th century book.
 During the reign of King Eiso, Buddhism was introduced to the Ryukyuan Kingdom from Japan.
 The robes of Buddhist priests may have served as the basis in design source for the development of the people's clothing.
 Married women also started to be tattooed during King Satto's reign with hajichi.